COACHE Faculty Job Satisfaction Survey

 Who is sponsoring this effort, and who is on the committee leading the effort?

 The COACHE survey is sponsored by the Office of the Provost in partnership with the University Faculty Senate.
-The COACHE committee can be found on the website.
+The COACHE steering committee members can be found on the website.

-The COACHE survey is open to all full-time faculty—tenure-line, tenured, and non-tenure-line—at all campuses, who have been employed for at least one year in a faculty role at Penn State and who are not in their terminal year after being denied tenure.
+The COACHE survey was open to all full-time faculty — tenure-line, tenured, and non-tenure-line — at all campuses, who have been employed for at least one year in a faculty role at Penn State and who are not in their terminal year after being denied tenure.
+These faculty had the opportunity to respond to the survey between February and April 2025.

-Will this survey be confidential?
-Who will have the raw data, and how will my data be protected?
+Is the survey confidential?
+Who will have the raw data, and how is participants’ data protected?

-Yes.
+The survey is confidential.
 The privacy of all participants is paramount.
-The COACHE team at Harvard will email participants a confidential, individualized link to take the survey.
+Each participant received a confidential, individualized link to take the survey.

-The Harvard COACHE team will de-identify the data before providing it to Penn State’s Office of Planning, Assessment, and Institutional Research for additional analysis to supplement the reports provided by COACHE.
-All results will be reported in aggregate to protect the identities of individuals and small groups.
+Data has been de-identified prior to being provided to Penn State’s Office of Planning, Assessment, and Institutional Research for additional analysis to supplement the reports provided by COACHE.
+All results have been reported in aggregate to protect the identities of individuals and small groups.
 Neither COACHE nor Penn State will report on groups with fewer than five respondents.

 How does the COACHE survey differ from others that are conducted at Penn State, like the Living Our Values Survey?